akeow/VITAL/README.md

 conda env remove --name VITAL_env
 ```

-This command will remove the "VITAL_env" environment and all its associated packages.
+This command will remove the `VITAL_env` environment and all its associated packages.

 # Launching Jupyter Notebook from the Command Line
 ## Instructions
 1. Open a terminal or command prompt.

-2. Activate the "VITAL_env" Conda environment using the following command:
+2. Activate the `VITAL_env` Conda environment using the following command:
 ```
 conda activate VITAL_env
 ```

-This command will activate the "VITAL_env" environment, ensuring that you are using the correct Python environment for running Jupyter Notebook.
+This command will activate the `VITAL_env` environment, ensuring that you are using the correct Python environment for running Jupyter Notebook.

 3. Navigate to the directory where you want to create or open your Jupyter Notebook.